munizart/munizart.github.io/_posts/2018-10-11-introducing-idle-comp.md

 A nice thing about `IdleComp` is that `IdleComp.of(10).map(add2).map(divideBy3)` is equivalent to `IdleComp.of(10).map(x => divedBy3(add2))`.
-This is composition, an operation over two functions that gives you a new one that takes the results of the first functions and passes it as a argument to next one.
+This is composition, an operation over two functions that gives you a new one that takes the results of the first functions and passes it as an argument to next one.

 You can learn more about composition and functional programming on this [wonderfull article from Eric Elliot](https://medium.com/javascript-scene/composing-software-an-introduction-27b72500d6ea).